Marinos Ouzounidis: Managerial career

 On 1 December 2016, Ouzounidis agreed upon a one-and-a-half-year contract with Panathinaikos to take over the vacant managerial role at the club, right after the departure of former manager Andrea Stramaccioni.
-His first game in charge was a 1–0 victory over PAOK at Apostolos Nikolaidis Stadium three days later.
+His first game in charge was a 1–0 victory over PAOK at Leoforos Alexandras Stadium three days later.
 He was credited with being eager to manage the team despite the chairman Giannis Alafouzos halting the club's funding and imposing radical budget cuts as a means of reducing Panathinaikos' debt.
-On 7 May 2018, Ouzounidis announced that he would leave the club on expiration of his contract, expressing his openness to return to Panathinaikos in the future under different financial and administrative circumstances.
+On 7 May 2018, Ouzounidis announced that he would leave the club after the expiration of his contract, expressing his openness to returning to Panathinaikos in the future under different financial and administrative circumstances.

-On 25 May 2018, Ouzounidis was appointed as manager of 2017–18 Greek Superleague champions AEK Athens, on a biennial contract, only hours after the departure of Manolo Jiménez from the club.
+On 25 May 2018, Ouzounidis was appointed as manager of then champions, AEK Athens, on a biennial contract, only hours after the departure of Manolo Jiménez from the club.
 After the first half of the 2018–19 Super League Greece season, AEK were performing very poorly in the league and expectations were very high after they won the league the season before.
-They also were the team with the worst performance stats in the 2018–19 UEFA Champions League group stage, being eliminated after losing all six group matches, scoring only two goals, conceding 13 goals, for and against record of -11 and winning 0 points in their group.
-Ouzounidis was sacked after a home 1–1 derby draw with title favorites PAOK in February 2019.
+They also were the team with the worst performance stats in the 2018–19 UEFA Champions League group stage, being eliminated after losing all six group matches, scoring only two goals, conceding 13 goals, for and against the record of -11 and winning 0 points in their group.
+Ouzounidis was sacked after a 1–1 home derby draw with title favorites PAOK in February 2019.

-After over a year break from the game, in February 2020, he returned for a second-stint in the Cypriot First Division as manager of Apoel.
-Just like his first stint, he failed to help the team enter the group stages either of the champions league or the europa league, and combined with a poor form in the domestic league, he was subsequently dismissed as manager on 28 October 2020.
+After over a year break from the game, in February 2020, he returned for a second stint in the Cypriot First Division as manager of APOEL.
+Just like his first stint, he failed to help the team enter the group stages either of the UEFA Champions League or the UEFA Europa League and combined with poor form in the domestic league, he was subsequently dismissed as manager on 28 October 2020.

-On 23 July 2021, Ouzounidis was fired as Universitatea Craiova head coach following a 0-1 loss against Albanian underdogs Laçi in the 2021–22 UEFA Europa Conference League second qualifying round.
+On 23 July 2021, Ouzounidis was fired as Universitatea Craiova head coach following a 0–1 loss against Albanian underdogs Laçi in the 2021–22 UEFA Europa Conference League second qualifying round.

-On 27 February 2022, Ouzounidis was appointed as manager of Saudi Arabian club Al Faisaly.
+On 27 February 2022, Ouzounidis was appointed as manager of Saudi Arabian club Al-Faisaly.

 On 21 January 2023, Ouzounidis was once again appointed as the manager of Al-Faisaly.
 He was sacked on 16 March 2023.

+On 14 June 2023, Ouzounidis signed a contract to manage Iranian club Gol Gohar Sirjan.